Paper EngineeringBachelor of ScienceApply

 The pulp and paper industry is at the forefront of the renewable resources industry.
 It represents the first industry that uses biomass in large quantities to produce commodity and specialized products.
 Graduates are well prepared to move into assignments in the engineering field and advance quickly to positions of responsibility in the analysis and design of processes and equipment.
 The paper engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Program educational objectives are broad statements that describe the career and professional accomplishments that the Paper Engineering program is preparing the graduates to achieve.
 We expect graduates:

 Courses present the principles of chemical engineering with the specific content and examples selected especially for the pulp and paper industry.
 Courses include study in the basic sciences — chemistry, mathematics, physics, computer science — as well as engineering topics such as statics and dynamics, mechanics, thermodynamics, transport phenomena, electricity, and design.
 The general education component, which is required of all ESF students, broadens the students’ perspectives on global and societal issues, an important component of any education.
 The engineering courses cover a variety of topics that are traditional for a chemical engineering program, supplemented with courses specific to pulp and paper engineering.
-The moderate requirement of 130 credit hours allows room for students to supplement their education with courses of their own choice (free electives).
+The moderate requirement of 128 credit hours allows room for students to supplement their education with courses of their own choice (free electives).

 Students in the program gain valuable experience through a capstone design experience in which they work on significant problems in the design and implementation of new technologies, typically in conjunction with a local recycled-paper mill.
 In addition, a summer internship is required of all students in which they gain valuable skills and experience in terms of technical knowledge and professional development.
 Both of these experiences serve to integrate the knowledge gained in their coursework with real-world work experiences commonly seen in their first positions after graduation.